luk3yx/minetest-flow/doc/experimental.md

     return gui.VBox{
         gui.Label{label = "Hello world"},
         other_form:embed{
-            -- Passing in the player is required for now.
-You must use the same -- player object that you get sent by flow to avoid breakages in -- the future if this becomes optional. player = player,
+            -- You can optionally pass in the player object to support older -- versions of flow (before 2025-06-17).
+            player = player,

             -- A name for the embed.
 If this is specified, the embedded form